 This culture is a mesophilic culture; it can be cultured at room temperature.

-Probiotics in milk kefir
+Probiotics in goat milk kefir

-Milk kefir, once fully cultured is full of goodness with probiotics, enzymes, B vitamins, and minerals.
+Goat milk kefir, once fully cultured is full of goodness with probiotics, enzymes, B vitamins, and minerals.
 It also contains a substance called kefiran, shown to have anti-cancerous benefits.

 Milk kefir differs from yogurt in that it has a much larger variety of bacteria and a host of beneficial yeasts.
 Some even say it can truly colonize the gut with beneficial bacteria.
 Yogurt acts more temporarily in the digestive tract.